microsoft/azureconfidentialledger-app-samples/basic-python-sdk-ledger/README.md

 ### Collections
 Logical groupings of entries (default: "default").
 Each entry belongs to one collection.

+### Tags
+Comma-separated labels for grouping related entries (e.g., "alice,greeting").
+Use tags to filter entries when listing.

 ### Transaction IDs
 Format: `{blockNumber}.{transactionNumber}` (e.g., `2.15`)
 Used to retrieve entries, get receipts, and check status.